Baroda Township, Michigan

 Baroda Township is a civil township of Berrien County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 2,801.
+As of the 2020 census, the township population was 2,835.

+Communities

 The village of Baroda is the principal population center in the township.
-Tension between the communities of Baroda and Bridgman led to Baroda Township being split off from Lake Township in 1923.
+Tensions between the communities of Baroda and Bridgman led to Baroda Township being split off from Lake Township in 1923.